tryton-beans/cljs-tryton/README.md

 # cljs-tryton

-Clojure library to interact with tryton via jsonrpc.
+Clojure library to interact with Tryton via jsonrpc.

 ## Usage